andrewvaughan/template-core/.github/PULL_REQUEST_TEMPLATE/STANDARD.md

 ## Describe your test plan

 <!--
-Testing is critical to this project; how do you know that this change is ready for production?
+Testing is critical to this project.
+How do you know that this change is ready for production?
 -->